symfony/symfony-docs/components/dependency_injection/advanced.rst

         $definition->setPublic(false);
         $container->setDefinition('foo', $definition);

-What makes private services special is that they are converted from services to inlined instantiations (e.g. ``new PrivateThing()``) if they are only injected once.
+What makes private services special is that, if they are only injected once, they are converted from services to inlined instantiations (e.g. ``new PrivateThing()``).
 This increases the container's performance.

 Now that the service is private, you *should not* fetch the service directly from the container::